 Adventure Center at Whitewater Challengers - Biking

 Bring your own bike or rent one for the day.
-Offering breathtaking views of the river…
+Offering breathtaking views of the river gorge, its…

 Bronson EBikes & Trikes

-The mission of Bronson Ebikes and Etrikes is to provide electric bicycles and tricycles…
+The mission of Bronson Ebikes and Etrikes is to provide electric bicycles and tricycles that offer…

-Waterfalls in the Park
+Waterfalls in Lehigh Gorge State Park

-3. Waterfalls in the Park
+4. Waterfalls in Lehigh Gorge State Park

 The mighty Lehigh River isn't the only impressive water feature in the park.
 Popular waterfalls include Buttermilk Falls and Luke's Falls, both located a short distance from the Rockport access.
 Find the 50-foot graceful drops of Buttermilk Falls upstream and the cavernous cascade of Luke's Falls downstream from the parking area.
 Both falls are magnificent in any season, but Luke's Falls can be more difficult to see in the summer, as it is surrounded by dense foliage.